maxxar92/check-edge/README.md

 This script executes a procedure to check the local Edge node installation as part of the [Edge Network](https://edge.network/en/).
 If it finds any failed status it will send a message to a Telegram Bot server.
 The script avoids sending recurring messages with the same status.

 ## Telegram Bot Server
-There's already a working Telegram Bot server you can use.
-Ask the Edge Community on [Telegram](https://t.me/edgenetwork) or [Discord](https://discord.gg/GmaxgsK) for the specific URL of this server.
+There's already a working Telegram Bot server you can use and which is set as default.

 If you want to install your own Bot server, check this repository: [EdgeTelegramBot](https://github.com/maxxar92/EdgeTelegramBot)